adarsh-pio/Webservices-AD/ReadMe.txt

   (a) PRCHTTP: to get data from environment variables (b) CONVCCSID: convert the UTF encoding of basic Auth raw data into EBCDIC and extract Userid and password (c) VALUSPWD; Validate the userId and Password for the user in IBM i.
+The binding directory ADARSH/WEBSRVBND has 2 service programs:
+  (i) QSYS/QTQICONV : for ccsid conversion of data utility (ii)QHTTPSVR/QZHBCGI: for CGI utilities for HTTP in IBM i